 Texas asking for $18.7B in federal aid for recovery from Harvey

-Texas lawmakers have requested an additional $18.7 billion in federal aid to assist with recovery efforts from the damage left behind when Hurricane Harvey made landfall.
+Texas lawmakers have requested an additional $18.7 billion in federal aid for recovery efforts from the damage left behind by Hurricane Harvey.

 On Thursday, Sens.
 John Cornyn and Ted Cruz, along with other members of Congress and Gov. Greg Abbott, delivered the request in a letter to House and Senate appropriators.
 The bipartisan request comes on top of President Donald Trump’s request Wednesday for $29 billion for hurricane aid- $13 billion for Federal Emergency Management Agency relief efforts and $16 billion for the financially troubled federal flood insurance program.
 Trump’s request was delivered in a letter to the House and Senate appropriations committees.